After Stroke? Finding the Financial Lifeline You Need

 In addition to the broad government programs, there are resources specifically designed for survivors.
 Here are a few you might want to check out:

-Survivors Connect Program by the American Stroke Association: This program offers peer support and resources for financial aid to survivors and their families.
+Survivors Connect Program: This program offers peer support and resources for financial aid to survivors and their families.

-Financial Assistance Program by the National Stroke Association: This program provides grants to assist survivors with out-of-pocket medical expenses and other unexpected costs.
+Financial Assistance Program: This program provides grants to assist survivors with out-of-pocket medical expenses and other unexpected costs.

-The Family Stroke Network: This organization provides financial assistance grants, educational resources, and emotional support to families impacted by stroke.
+The Family Stroke Network: This organization provides financial assistance grants, educational resources, and emotional support to families impacted by it.

 Keep in mind, each program has its own set of eligibility requirements and application processes.
 To learn more, visit their websites or give their hotlines a call.